athaliahpillay1/eee3088f-pcb-design/README.md

-# Group 29 micromouse Project
+# Group 29 micro-mouse Project

 ## Overview
 This repository contains the documentation for Group 29's micromouse project.
-The micromouse is an autonomous robotic device capable of navigating mazer
+The micromouse is an autonomous robotic device capable of navigating mazes

 ## Team Members
-- PLLATH001 and NCHMAI002
+- Athaliah Pillay (PLLATH001)
+- Maishikoe Nchabeleng (NCHMAI002)

 ## Subsystems
 ### Power Subsystem
-The power subsystem manages the energy requirements of the micromouse
+The power subsystem manages the energy requirements of the micro-mouse

 ## Installation
 1. Clone this repository to your local machine.